 Further evidence that, unless it’s written by a dietitian, you probably shouldn’t trust what you read online.

-If you found today’s article insightful and are burdened by other misunderstandings in the world of nutrition, know that working with a dietitian like myself can help, so don’t hesitate to reach out.
+If you found today’s article insightful and are burdened by other misunderstandings in the world of heart health nutrition, just know that my new book will help.

 Until next time,